Thermal Ionization for Short-Range Potentials: Estimates on the Scattering Functions

 We now use integration by parts with respect to $x$.
 By the product rule, we have a linear combination of several different terms.
-The ones with derivatives of the potentials $V_1, \ldots, V_p$ and $\chi$ can be estimated using \thref{th:pm star} by the bound \eqref{eq:k k prime bound} with $r=0$.
-For the last term containing $x$ we have
+The ones with derivatives of the potentials $V_1^{(s_1)}, \ldots, V_p^{(s_p)}$ and $\chi^{(u)} $ will simply increase exactly one of the indices $s_1,\ldots,s_p,u$ by one.
+For the remaining term containing $x$ we use